-As building repairs can be expensive, this insurance is often a money saver – and many mortgage lenders will need you to have buildings insurance in order to get a mortgage.
+As building repairs can be expensive, this insurance is often a money saver if things go wrong.
+Many mortgage lenders require you to have buildings insurance in order to get a mortgage.

 If your possessions are damaged or stolen from your home, contents insurance will cover them.
-Contents insurance generally won't protect you against general wear and tear, and there might be a limit on the cost of individual items they’ll cover.
+It won't protect you against general wear and tear, and there might be a limit on the cost of individual items it covers.

-The level of cover you get for both building and contents insurance can vary between insurers, and you should check each policy carefully to make sure you know what is and isn’t covered.
+The levels of cover for both building and contents insurance can vary between insurers, so do check each policy carefully.

 The insurance can also include:

-- Liability insurance - if you are sued by a tenant because of an accident on the property.
+- Liability insurance If you're sued by a tenant because of an accident on the property.

-You might need specialist cover for a number of things, like certain types of property, very valuable items, or personal belongings away from home (travelling/in student housing).
+You might need specialist cover for a number of things, like certain types of property, very valuable items, or personal belongings away from home (travelling or in student housing).

 Other things to consider

-- Rebuild value not market - your home's market value includes the land surrounding the home, but the rebuild value is just how much it would cost to rebuild the building if it was completely destroyed – often working out cheaper.
+- Rebuild value not market value Your home's market value includes the land surrounding the home, whereas the rebuild value is just how much it would cost to rebuild the building if it was completely destroyed, often working out cheaper.

-- Have enough contents cover - doing a survey of your home contents, including any valuables, can ensure you aren't over or under-insured when you take out your policy
+- Sufficient contents cover Doing a survey of your home contents, including any valuables, can ensure you aren't over- or under-insured when you buy your insurance.

-- Excess - premiums can be affected by your excess, which means you should check the amount of excess you have to pay first as lower premiums might be hiding payments that you can't afford.
+- Excess The premium is affected by the excesses, so do check the amount of excess you have to pay as part of a claim.
+Lower premiums might be hiding a high excess that you can't afford.

-- No claims discount - letting your insurer know that you haven't claimed could get you a discount.
+- No claims discount Letting your insurer know that you haven't made a claim could get you a discount.